Fast offline decoding with local message-passing automata: Introduction

 CA decoders are also of interest for the role they play in the study of non-equilibrium and mixed-state phases of matter, the classification of which is an ongoing program in condensed matter physics (see e.g. \cite{coser2019classification,rakovszky2024defining,sang2024mixed,Dennis_2002,fan2024diagnostics,cubitt2015stability}).
 In one classification scheme, two states are said to be in the same mixed-state phase if there exist local Lindbladians that rapidly turn one state into the other \cite{coser2019classification,sang2024mixed}.
 Decoders which may be formulated as (quasi)local Lindbladians---which all CA decoders can be, as we will see---thus provide a direct way of investigating the landscape of mixed-state quantum phases of matter.

-This work develops local CA decoders for topological codes defined by a simple message-passing framework.
-Our decoders operate by finding a matching between anyons (violated stabilizers) in a parallel, decentralized fashion: under the decoding dynamics, anyons send out signals broadcasting their locations, and use local feedback based on incoming signals to move nearby anyons towards one another.
-This scheme is naturally translation invariant, can be implemented in continuous time with a strictly local Lindbladian (with each term having support on $O(1)$ sites), and on a system of linear size $L$, achieving a suppression of the sub-threshold logical error rate which is superpolynomial in $L$ requires access to only $c\log \log L$ classical control bits per site, where $c$ is a small $O(1)$ number.
+This work develops local CA decoders for topological codes (Abelian or non-Abelian) defined by a simple message-passing framework.
+Our decoders operate by finding a matching between anyons in a parallel, decentralized fashion: under the decoding dynamics, anyons send out signals broadcasting their locations, and use local feedback based on incoming signals to move nearby anyons towards one another.
+This scheme is naturally translation invariant, can be implemented in continuous time with a strictly local Lindbladian (with each term having support on $O(1)$ sites), and on a system of linear size $L$, achieving a suppression of the sub-threshold logical error rate which is superpolynomial in $L$ requires access to only $c\log \log L$ classical control bits per site, where $c$ is a small $O(1)$ constant.

-The decoders we develop in this work are designed for {\it offline} decoding: given a logical state $\rlog$ and a noise channel $\mce$, they recover $\rlog$ when input $\mce(\rlog)$, under the assumptions that stabilizer measurements can be made perfectly, and that the noise is not too strong (sometimes known as the ``code capacity scenario'').\footnote{``Offline decoding'' could also be used in a situation in which a decoder is run on an accumulated spacetime trajectory of (unreliable) syndrome measurements.
+The decoders we develop in this work are designed for {\it offline} decoding: given a logical state $\rlog$ and a noise channel $\mce$, they recover $\rlog$ when input $\mce(\rlog)$, under the assumptions that topological charge measurements can be made perfectly, and that the noise is not too strong (sometimes known as the ``code capacity scenario'').\footnote{``Offline decoding'' could also be used in a situation in which a decoder is run on an accumulated spacetime trajectory of (unreliable) syndrome measurements.
 Our decoders can also be used in this context.} This is enough for establishing mixed-state phase equivalence in the sense discussed above, and our work thus provides an explicit construction of a strictly local Lindbladian that quickly connects noisy topologically ordered states to their clean counterparts (our decoders can be regarded as an alternative to the explicit RG-based decoders developed for this purpose in Ref.~\cite{sang2024mixed}, which lack translation invariance and require nonlocal operations over $\O({\rm polylog}(L))$ length scales).